chingu-voyages/v10-geckos-team-14/README.md

 ## Contributions

-*All contributions welcome, to contribute, please fork the repository and use a feature branch.
-Oncee complete pull requests are warmly welcome.
+* All contributions welcome, to contribute, please `fork` the repository and use a feature branch.
+Once complete `pull request` submissions are warmly welcome.
+* Features and improvement suggestions are also welcome.

 ## Links 🔗